-Because OTT is a relatively new phenomenon, there is a huge amount of growth potential.
-Lots of companies are entering the OTT space, leading to a wide variety of options for consumers, and increasing quantities of ad inventory for advertisers.
-As more people ‘cut the cord’ and move towards online-only media consumption, the way to reach these consumers will increasingly be via OTT services.
-How marketers can take advantage of these platforms remains, widely, to be seen.
+Because OTT is a relatively new phenomenon, it has tremendous growth potential.
+Lots of companies are entering the OTT advertising space via connected TV (CTV) advertising, leading to a wide variety of content consumption options for consumers, and increasing ad inventory types for marketers.
+As more people cut the cord and move towards online-only media consumption, the way to reach these consumers will increasingly be via CTV OTT advertising.

 In legacy media ad buying, it can be hard to measure impact.
-As users move towards the OTT space, the ability to show them personalized ads and track their click-through rate will mean the benefits of old media in terms of attractive packages of content, but with a very modern ability to quantify impact and leverage measurement.
+As viewers move toward the OTT space, the ability to show them personalized ads and track click-through rate will mean marketers getthe benefits of old media in terms of attractive packages of content — but with a very modern ability to quantify impact and leverage measurement.